Thermodynamics of relativistic quantum fields confined in cavities

-We have computed the efficiency (\ref{ascecec}) for the case of a sinusoidal gravitational wave impinging on a (one-dimensional) BEC gravitational wave detector.
-It is evident from (\ref{ascecec}) that with the increase of time, the efficiency increases and approaches a finite limit value.
+We have computed the efficiency \eqref{ascecec} for the case of a sinusoidal gravitational wave impinging on a (effectively one-dimensional) BEC gravitational wave detector.
+It is evident from \eqref{ascecec} that the efficiency increases with the increase of time.
 This can be easily explained by the fact that the majority of the energy delivered by the gravitational wave is transferred to, and absorbed by, the resonant modes.
-The efficiency (\ref{ascecec}) for this scenarios is a result of a series of approximations and does not apply for all times but as long as $\tau\,\epsilon\ll1$.
+The efficiency \eqref{ascecec} for this scenario is the result of a series of approximations and does not apply for all times, but only as long as $t\,h\ll1$.

-We note that (\ref{ascecec}) is a special case of \ref{single:mode:squeezed:state:perturbative:efficiency:appendix}.
-Careful analysis of (\ref{single:mode:squeezed:state:perturbative:efficiency:appendix}) indicates that the behaviour of the efficiency would dramatically change if, for example, the two resonant modes were one in the system S and one in the environment E, i.e., a scenario where the control over the system S is not very good and part of the energy will ``leak'' to the environment E.
+We note that that the behaviour of the efficiency \eqref{ascecec} would dramatically change if, for example, the two resonant modes were one in the system S and one in the environment E, i.e., a scenario where the control over the system S is not very good and part of the energy ``leaks'' to the environment E.